dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/query_syntax/prepared_statements.md

 ### Named Parameters: `$parameter`

-DuckDB also supports names parameters where parameters are denoted with `$parameter_name`.
+DataMiner also supports names parameters where parameters are denoted with `$parameter_name`.
 For example:

 ```sql